Shailesh12396/Shailesh-Singh/README.md

 - 👋 Hi, I’m @Shailesh Singh
-- 👀 I’m interested in programminng
+- 👀 I’m interested in programming and web development
-- 🌱 I’m currently learning Bachelor Of Computer Application
+- 🌱 Student of Master's Of Computer Application
 - 📫 My email id is shaileshsingh12396@gmail.com

 <!---